Build multiplayer games with Asobi

 Hosting

-Asobi is fully self-hostable today — see the self-host guide.
-If you'd rather we run it for you, managed cloud hosting is coming at asobi.dev/cloud — join the waitlist there.
+Asobi is fully self-hostable - see the self-host guide.
+If you'd rather we run it for you, managed cloud hosting is live at asobi.dev/cloud.

 Want something that isn't here?